-VelocityEHS On-Demand Training gives you and your employees access to a growing library of nearly 100 expert designed and reviewed eLearning modules across a wide variety of EHS topics.
-On-Demand courses allow your employees to participate in training sessions from any computer and learn at their own pace, with built-in knowledge checks and evaluation tools to help employees gauge their success along the way.
+VelocityEHS On-Demand Training gives you and your employees unlimited access to our growing library of nearly 100 expert designed eLearning courses across a wide variety of EHS topics.
+On-Demand access means users can learn at their own pace, while built-in knowledge checks and evaluation tools help employees track their success every step of the way.

 On-Demand Training Course Library

 Click on the topics below to browse our entire course library and view course descriptions.

 Our Hazard Communication training courses give your employees the knowledge and skills they need to control the risks of handling and storing hazardous chemicals, and are designed to help you ensure compliance with OSHA's HazCom training requirements.

 Hazard Communication covers training required by OSHA's Hazard Communication Standard (HCS), recently updated to reflect guidelines from the United Nation’s Globally Harmonized System of Classification and Labeling (GHS).
 The HCS requires that hazardous materials used at the work site are identified, labeled, handled, used, and disposed of properly.
 This course is designed to help prevent or minimize employee exposures to harmful materials and minimize accidental releases of the hazardous materials into the work environment.
 Additionally, special attention is paid to new Safety Data Sheet and Labeling requirements.
 Primary Regs: OSHA 29 CFR 1910.1200, Hazard Communication.